inderjeetnair/inderjeetnair.github.io/index.md

 I am broadly interested in Machine Learning with a particular focus on Natural Language and Knowledge Graphs.
 Previously, during my undergraduate studies, I have worked on swarm robotics and computer vision.

 ## Publications
+**Saxena A.**, Chakrabarti S. & Talukdar P. [“Question Answering Over Temporal Knowledge Graphs”](https://arxiv.org/abs/2106.01515).
+Accepted to the 2021 Annual Conference of the Association for Computational Linguistics (ACL 2021).

 **Saxena A.**, Tripathi A. & Talukdar P. [“Improving Multi-hop Question Answering over Knowledge Graphs using Knowledge Base Embeddings”](https://malllabiisc.github.io/publications/papers/final_embedkgqa.pdf).
 Accepted to the 2020 Annual Conference of the Association for Computational Linguistics (ACL 2020).